 Diguet’s Warty Sea Slug, Pleurobranchus digueti

-Diguet’s Warty Sea Slug, Pleurobranchus digueti, Underwater photographs taken in Zihuatanejo Bay, Guerrero, March 2019.
+Diguet’s Warty Sea Slug, Pleurobranchus digueti.
+Underwater photographs taken in Zihuatanejo Bay, Guerrero, March 2019.
 Photographs courtesy of Ron Woheau, Zihuatanejo.

-Phylogeny: Diguet’s Warty Sea Slug, Pleurobranchus digueti (Rochebrune, 1895), is a member of the Pleurobranchidae Family of Side-gill Slugs.
-The Genus Pleurobranchus is one of seven genera in that Family, and there are twenty-one species within the genus.
-Diguet’s Warty Sea Slug is also know as the Pacific Side-gill Slug and Warty Side-gill Slug.
-In Mexico it is called babosa de mar verrugosa de Diguet.
+Phylogeny: Diguet’s Warty Sea Slug, Pleurobranchus digueti (Rochebrune, 1895), is a member of the Pleurobranchidae Family of Nudibranchs.
+The Pleurobranchus Genus is one of seven genera in the Pleurobranchidae Family, and there are twenty-one species within the Pleurobranchus Genus.
+They are also know as the Pacific Side-gill Slug and Warty Side-gill Slug and in Mexico as Babosa de Mar Verrugosa de Diguet.
 Historically, Diguet’s Warty Sea Slug was identified as the Side-gill Slug, Pleurobranchus areolatus, which is found in the Atlantic.
-They were separated in into separate species in 2005.
+They were separated into separate species in 2005.
+The genus name Pleurobranchus comes from the Greek words meaning “side-gill”.
+This species was named in honor of the French naturalist Léon Diguet, who made extensive studies and species collections on the Baja Peninsula.

 Predators: Little is known about predation of Diguet’s Warty Sea Slugs, other than that they are known to be preyed upon by pycnogonids (sea spiders).
 Similar species of sea slugs are known to be eaten by sea turtles.
 Sea slugs in this genus secrete an acidic fluid through their skin as a defense mechanism which is believed to limit predation to specially adapted predators.